-- free-running

-- periodic
+- free-running - periodic

-- one-shot.
+• one-shot.

-Timclken1 and Timclken2.
-Each FRC also has a prescaler that can divide down the enabled Timclk rate by 1, 16, or 256.
+The FRCs operate from a common timer clock, TIMCLK with each FRC having its own clock enable input, TIMCLKEN1 and TIMCLKEN2.
+Each FRC also has a prescaler that can divide down the enabled TIMCLK rate by 1, 16, or 256.
 This enables the count rate for each FRC to be controlled independently using their individual clock enables and prescalers.